 Correct letter formation and orientation is taught as a discrete activity as well as using many other cross-curricular opportunities to develop fine and gross motor control.

-Phonological awareness is taught in a structured way using Read Write inc, Jolly Phonics and the’ Letters and Sounds’ document.
+Phonological awareness is taught in a structured way using the Read Write Inc phonics scheme.
 Children learn how to hear, identify and write letter sounds as well as beginning to blend and segment sounds for reading and spelling.

 The children are supported in developing their understanding of Mathematics in a broad range of contexts in which they can explore, enjoy, learn, practise and talk about their developing understanding.
 They are provided with opportunities to practise and extend their skills in these areas and to gain confidence and competence in their use.
 Children learn about counting, sorting, matching, seeking patterns, making connections, recognising relationships and working with numbers, shape, space and measures.
 Problem solving skills are developed by using real life situations, both spontaneous and planned, including use of the role play area.